Assistant Professor Visa Sponsorship Jobs in North Carolina

 Which visa types are most common for assistant professor roles in North Carolina?

-The H-1B is the most widely used visa for tenure-track and non-tenure-track assistant professors, as the role typically qualifies as a specialty occupation requiring a doctoral degree.
-Many institutions also sponsor J-1 exchange visitor visas for postdoctoral researchers transitioning into faculty roles.
+The H-1B visa is the most widely used visa for tenure-track and non-tenure-track assistant professors, as the role typically qualifies as a specialty occupation requiring a doctoral degree.
+Many institutions also sponsor J-1 visa exchange visitor visas for postdoctoral researchers transitioning into faculty roles.
 Universities that qualify as cap-exempt H-1B employers can file year-round, outside the annual lottery, which is a meaningful advantage for international faculty candidates.

 Which cities in North Carolina have the most assistant professor visa sponsorship jobs?